 There is still no cure for this type of dementia.
 Doctors may, however, prescribe some medications that can help to manage the symptoms.

-This includes physical exercise, getting enough sleep, and consuming a balanced diet.
-This helps to enhance rain health while improving general fitness and daily mood.
+This helps to ENHANCE health while IMPROVING general fitness and daily mood.

 Different people usually have different experiences with frontotemporal dementia.

 Examples of medications to AVOID include the ones that have powerful anticholinergic side effects.

 These may include narcotics, antihistamines, muscle relaxants, central nervous system stimulates, and barbiturates among others.